ASofterSpace/PdfQrReader/README.md

 ## Run

+Before running the PDF QR Reader, you should put the PDF file that you want to use as input into the same folder and call it `input.pdf`.

-To start up the Krass project after it has been built, you can call under Windows:
+To now start up the PdfQrReader project after it has been built, you can call under Windows:

 ```
 run.bat